linode/docs/docs/guides/platform/marketplace/deploying-minecraft-with-marketplace-apps/index.md

 ### Software Included

-The Minecraft One-Click App installs the following required software on your Linode:
+The Minecraft Marketplace App will install the following required software on your Linode:

 | **Software** | **Description** |
 |:--------------|:------------|